qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Layer labeling settings - Single labels

-At the top of the dialog, a :guilabel:`Label with` drop-down list is enabled.
+At the top of the dialog, a :guilabel:`Value` drop-down list is enabled.
 You can select an attribute column to use for labeling.
 By default, the :ref:`display field <maptips>` is used.
 Click |expression| if you want to define labels based on expressions - See :ref:`labeling_with_expressions`.